 On average, Clinton grants approximately 12 construction permits per year.
-This volume of construction permits is not enough to provide housing for workers commuting to Clinton who wish to live in the community.
+This volume of construction permits is not enough to provide housing for workers commuting into Clinton who wish to live in the community.
 To adjust to predicted job growth and turnover, the City will need to construct 54 housing units annually from 2023 to 2029.
-The City will need to construct an additional 22 senior housing units annually from 2023 to 2029 to meet the needs of its aging population.
-Units could enter the market via rehabilitation, however, infill development presents challenges for Clinton due to the gap between high construction costs and low home values.
+To meet increasing senior housing demand due to the aging population, the City will need to construct an additional 22 senior housing units annually from 2023 to 2029.
+Additional units could enter the market via rehabilitation; however, infill development presents challenges for Clinton due to the gap between high construction costs and low home values.
 Shortage, affordability, and quality are the three main housing challenges identified.
 To address the housing shortage, the team recommends Clinton pursue zoning category simplification, appraisal gap financing, and accessory dwelling unit development.
 To address housing affordability, the team recommends selling City-owned lots for \$1, a home improvement tax exemption, a construction incentive loan program, new resident workforce housing incentives, and a community land trust.
 To address housing quality, the team recommends development of an emergency loan repair program, a healthy homes program, modify vacant property receivership and land banking protocol, an interest-free home rehabilitation program, and a holistic neighborhood revitalization initiative.

-While there are many housing challenges to address, there are even more solutions to consider.
-The team has incorporated Clinton's strengths into these policy recommendations, ensuring a sustainable path toward affordable housing.
-With relevant housing challenges identified, the City can begin taking direct action to improve the quality and quantity of housing available in Clinton.
+While there are many housing challenges to be addressed, there are even more solutions to consider.
+The team has incorporated Clinton's strengths into these policy recommendations, ensuring a sustainable path towards affordable housing.
+With relevant housing challenges identified, the City can start taking direct action to improve the quality and quantity of housing available in Clinton.